Grant Directories

 Woodward Charitable Trust - Small Grants (England)

 The Woodward Charitable Trust is one of the Sainsbury Family Charitable Trusts.
-Applications will only be considered if they fall within the following areas; Children and young people who are isolated, at risk of exclusion or involved in anti-social behaviour; Prisoners and ex-offenders; Disability projects which can include rehabilitation and training for people who are either physically disabled or learning disabled, as well as help to improve employment prospects; Disadvantaged women, including refuges, domestic violence and parenting; Arts outreach work by local groups for the benefit of disadvantaged people; Projects that promote integration and community cohesion amongst minority groups, including refugees and travellers.
+Applications will only be considered if they fall within the following areas; Children and Young people who are isolated, at risk of exclusion or involved in anti-social behaviour; Disadvantaged families, this covers parenting support and guidance, mental health, food poverty, refuges and domestic violence projects.
+Prisoners and ex-offenders and specifically projects that maintain and develop contact with prisoners’ families and help with the rehabilitation and resettlement of prisoners and/or ex-offenders after their release.
 The Trust offers three schemes; Small grants, Large Grants and Summer Playschemes.
 The majority of grants are for less than £5,000.

 Henry Smith Charity - County Grant Programme (UK)